 In an instant, musical ideas spring to life.
-You might be transcribing and stumble upon something you like, or perhaps you suddenly play an idea that seemed to come to you from nowhere.
-I bet this happens all the time.
-In fact, I’ll bet you come up with something you like nearly every time you practice.
-What do you do when you discover or create ideas you like?
+Maybe you’re transcribing and stumble upon something you like, or perhaps you suddenly play an idea that seemed to come from nowhere!
+This probably happens to you all the time.
+In fact, I’ll bet you come up with something you like nearly every single time you practice.
+But what do you do when you discover or come up with an idea you like?

-I used to just play the idea a bunch, thinking, wow…this is a great line.
-The next day, needless to say, I’d have difficulty remembering the line, and a week later, I’d forget the line entirely.
+For years, I used to just play the idea a bunch, thinking, “Wow…this is a great line!”
+The next day, needless to say, I’d barely remember the line, and a week later, I’d forgotten the line entirely.

-Keeping a line journal is not only a great way to remember the lines you pick up from transcribing or create yourself, but it’s an essential tool to keep track of the knowledge-base you hope to expand throughout your life.
+Keeping a line journal is not only a great way to remember the lines you pick up from transcribing or create yourself, but it’s an essential tool to keep track of the knowledge that you want to get better at.